 Cynthia Ackrill M.D. is a leader in the field of stress management and an expert in the critical relationships between lifestyle choices, performance capacities, and leadership effectiveness.
-As the only physician trained in neuroscience and wellness and leadership coaching, she travels the world to teach better ways to lead and thrive in the face of stress and constant change.
+The rare deal– a physician trained in neuroscience and wellness and leadership coaching, she travels the world to teach better ways to lead and thrive in the face of stress and constant change.

 She leads workshops to reduce the waste of human capital, health, happiness, and profits lost to stress and ineffective leadership.
 And she continues one-on-one and team coaching and create realistic stress strategies and advance performance and leadership goals.